Invariant Reduction for Partial Differential Equations. II: The General Framework

-The reduction mechanism proposed in this paper shows that systems for invariant solutions inherit invariant geometric structures in a natural way.
-In this context, it does not matter whether the given symmetry is a point or a higher symmetry.
-The case of higher symmetries is of interest mainly in the study of (1+1)-dimensional PDEs because, as it is commonly observed in practice, equations with three or more independent variables mostly admit only point symmetries.
+The reduction framework proposed in this paper shows that equations satisfied by symmetry-invariant solutions inherit invariant geometric structures in a natural way.
+In this context, it does not matter whether the given local symmetry is a point or a higher symmetry.

 In some cases, finite-dimensional systems for invariant solutions of Lagrangian PDEs inherit integrability in the sense that the reduced presymplectic structures give rise to Poisson bivectors, and the reductions of conservation laws provide sufficiently many independent, mutually Poisson commuting constants of motion.
-This is the case in Example~\ref{ExampleNLS} (and Example~\ref{ExamKB} after presymplectic reduction).
+This is the case in Example~\ref{ExampleNLS} (and also Example~\ref{ExamKB} after presymplectic reduction).
 At the same time, as Example~\ref{ExampleCBS} demonstrates, systems for invariant solutions may have additional geometric structures that cannot be obtained through the invariant reduction method.
 In both scenarios, finite-dimensional Liouville-integrable reductions of non-integrable systems with presymplectic structures may be of particular interest.

-The presented reduction mechanism is global, which can be useful in studying qualitative (global) properties of symmetry-invariant solutions.
+The presented reduction framework is global, which can be useful in studying qualitative (global) properties of symmetry-invariant solutions.
 In simple cases, it can be formulated as a computational algorithm.
 Examples~\ref{Examplenonldif},~\ref{Examplewave},~\ref{ExamKB}, and~\ref{ExampleNLS} demonstrate the algorithm in detail.
 A generalization of this algorithm to a broader class of equations is of practical importance.